 Momentum is the darling of every political campaign.
-Advisers and operatives are paid millions each election season to help their bosses search for and seize it.
-But the effects can cut both ways.
-After a few brief surges, Rick Santorum’s candidacy has finally, and perhaps fatally, caught the bad strain - the one that looks like an unbreakable, interminable death spiral.
+Advisers and operatives are paid millions each election season to help their bosses seize it.
+But the effects cut both ways.
+After a few brief surges, Rick Santorum's candidacy has finally, and perhaps fatally, caught the bad strain - the one that looks like an unbreakable, interminable death spiral.

 If only he knew it.

 Here now, for the former senator and so many other politicians who couldn't see it was time to kindly leave the stage, is a simple guide to knowing when your campaign has run its course:

 Your opponent has stopped mentioning you in speeches.

 Mitt Romney said a lot of things Tuesday night after completing his sweep of Wisconsin, Maryland and Washington, D.C., but at no point did he make any competitive reference to "Rick Santorum."
 The frontrunner has been brushing off his opponent for some time now, but this wasn't gamesmanship or your standard election season head-fake.
 Romney's "pivot" was real.

 Another bad sign for Santorum: President Obama has finally singled out an opponent… and it's not Rick Santorum.
 The president Tuesday referred to Romney by name for the first time.
 His campaign also did it in a new commercial.

 Said Romney: "The president put an ad out talking about gasoline prices and how high they are and guess who he blamed?
 Me."